 A Pattern of Interference

-Worryingly, gaps in financing laws sometimes allow the Russian government to make its contributions legally.
-In the aforementioned case of Marine Le Pen in 2016, France’s ban on foreign donations to political parties was circumvented by structuring the contribution as a loan.
-In the U.K., the Conservative Party has received hundreds of thousands of pounds in total from shell companies linked to Russian interests and state-affiliated actors, skirting Electoral Commission, which relies on parties to self-police that the ultimate source of their funds is within the U.K.
+In other European countries, gaps in election finance laws have allowed the Russian government to make its contributions legally.
+In 2016, the French ban on foreign donations to political parties was circumvented when a €9.4 million Russian contribution to far-right Marine Le Pen’s presidential campaign was structured as a loan.
+In the United Kingdom, the Conservative Party has received hundreds of thousands of pounds in total from shell companies linked to Russian interests and state-affiliated actors, skirting the Electoral Commission, which relies on parties to self-police that the ultimate source of their funds is within the United Kingdom.